handle-my-admissions/student-app/README.md

 Running on some other Node version ? we recommend you to check out this amazing tool : [NVM](https://github.com/nvm-sh/nvm)

 ## 🧰 Tools & technologies used ?
-There are plentty of them 🎊,
+There are plenty of them 🎊,
 - ReactJS
 - TypeScript
 - Ant-Design